The Duffer Brothers

-Following the premiere of the fourth season of Stranger Things in July 2022, the Duffers launched the production company Upside Down Pictures, for which they recommitted to Netflix with several new projects.
-Among these include a live-action series adaptation of Death Note and a series adaptation of The Talisman, in addition to their follow-up series to Stranger Things.

-In October 2023, Ross Duffer was one of many working in the film and television industry that signed the open letter to President Joe Biden thanking him for his "unshakeable moral conviction" in supporting Israel with military funding and aid and petitioning the President to secure the release of more Israeli hostages.

-Paramount

-In August 2025, it was announced that the brothers and their company would be signing a four-year deal at Paramount, which would result in the duos' departing from their long-time partnership at Netflix.
-Still, their deal at Paramount would not only create new series from the studio's TV and streaming division, but also an opportunity to produce and direct theatrical feature films for the studio as well, something that the duo wasn't able to do during their deal with Netflix.

-Personal lives
+Early lives

-The Duffer Brothers were born and raised in Durham, North Carolina, the sons of Ann M. Christensen, a part-time real estate broker, and Allen P. Duffer Jr., a film buff and Research Triangle Institute Project Director.
+The Duffer Brothers were born and raised in Durham, North Carolina, the sons of Ann Marie Christensen (born 1951), a part-time real estate broker, and Allen Pace Duffer Jr. (born 1946), a film buff and Research Triangle Institute project director.

 They began making films in the third grade, using a Hi8 video camera that was a gift from their parents.
 They attended the Duke School for Children a private suburban school, from grades K through 8, and then the Charles E. Jordan High School, a large Durham public school.

 They were accepted at the Florida State University College of Motion Picture Arts, but were not willing to be educated separately.
 They toured New York University Tisch School of the Arts Department of Cinema Studies and USC School of Cinematic Arts but were not accepted, but someone they met introduced them to someone, who suggested Chapman University's Dodge College of Film and Media Arts for film study and they relocated to Orange, California, where they graduated in 2007.